syonfox/Leaflet.MovingMarker/README.md

 * You can make **loop**.
 * You can add the the point one by one.
 * You can add *station* at some points of the polyline.
+* You can control the rotation of allong the path.
+* You can also construct the path from a velocity with createMovingMarker
+* You can listen for events on `step` and `station` as well as `loop` and `end`
+* You can view the internal _rotationData
+* You can use the RotaionMarker helpers or other interpolation function

 Usage
 -----